 Throughout their studies, extensive support and training in research methods is provided by the Faculty Postgraduate Research Training Programme.
 This is available to full-time and part-time research students in the social sciences and humanities at Newcastle University throughout their time studying for their research degree.
 It provides training in professional/key skills, research techniques and supports personal development.
 The extensive research training programme provides a unique discipline-specific and generic training that ensures that all research postgraduates acquire the research skills and competencies necessary to complete their research theses.
 It has been recognised by the Economic and Social Research Council and the Arts and Humanities Research Council as a sound foundation for doctoral studies.
 The training goes further than helping with individual students to complete their specialist study, as the aim at Newcastle University is to equip all research students with a broad range of research skills and a thorough working knowledge of research project management.

 Applicants for either the MPhil of PhD are required to attach a Research Proposal to the formal University online application form.
 Visual documentation of your studio work (up to 20 images) must be also be submitted.
 Jpeg files can be attached to the online application or images can be sent directly to the Head of Postgraduate Studies either within an email, or sent in the form of slides, CD, or DVD.
 We consider applications throughout the year.
-Iif you are a UK or EU student who wishes to seek AHRC funding to support their PhD studies starting in 2013, the deadline for a funding application has now passed.
+If you are a UK or EU student who wishes to seek AHRC funding to support their PhD studies starting in 2014, please look at our Funding page.